cloudflare/Stout/README.md

 ##### `bucket`
   The S3 bucket to deploy to.
 In most configurations this bucket should be the origin for the CDN which actually serves your site.
 It usually makes sense to make this the url you are going to host your site from (i.e. `"example.com"`)

 ##### `config` ("./deploy.yaml")
   The location of a yaml file to read any otherwise unspecified configuration from.

 ##### `dest` ("./")
   The destination directory to write files to in the S3 bucket.
 For example if you wanted your this project to end up hosted at `yoursite.com/blog`, you would specify `--dest blog`.

 ##### `root` ("./")
  The local directory where the files to be uploaded lives.
 It's common to make this your "./build" directory or the like.

 ##### `files` ("*")
   Comma-seperated glob patterns of the files to be deployed (within the `--root`).
 HTML files will be parsed, and the CSS/JS they point to will be included (versioned) automatically.
 If you also include those files in your glob pattern they will be uploaded twice, once with a versioning hash in the URL, again without.

   Be sure to include any additional files you would like deployed like images, videos, font files, etc.

   You can use relative paths which break out of the `root`.
 If you prefix the path with `-/`, it will be interpreted as relative to the project directory, not the `root`.

 ##### `env`
   The config file can contain configurations for multiple environments (production, staging, etc.).
 This specifies which is used.
 See the "YAML Config" section for more information.

 ##### `key`
   The AWS key to use.
 The create command will create an IAM user for each project with access only to the relevant bucket.
 See the Permissions section for more information.

 ##### `secret`
   The AWS secret of the provided key.

 ##### `region` ("us-east-1")
   The AWS region the S3 bucket is located in.

+  If you are getting a `The bucket you are attempting to access must be addressed using the specified endpoint.
+Please send all future requests to this endpoint.` error, specify your bucket `--region`.

 ### YAML Config

 You can provide a yaml file which specifies configuration defaults for the project being deployed.
 We include this file in each project which will be deployed.
 This file can have multiple configurations for different environments, along with a default section.